inesachour/docic_scanner_sdk_upgraded/README.md

 ),
 ```

+The **onFinish** function is triggered when the user confirms that they have finished scanning all necessary documents.

 ## II- What does the package return? ##
 The package returns a **ScannerResult** class that contains 3 parameters.